#Hazing Prevention: A New Digital Discussion

-In September of 2014, California State University Northridge announced that the death of student Armando Villa, who was killed during an 18-mile pledge hike during the Angeles National Forest earlier in 2014, was part of hazing related activities.
-Villa, who was 19, was pledging Pi Kappa Phi Fraternity, died of a heatstroke.
+In September of 2014, California State University Northridge announced that the death of student Armando Villa, who was killed during an 18-mile pledge hike in the Angeles National Forest earlier in 2014, was part of hazing-related activities.
+Villa, who was 19, was pledging Pi Kappa Phi Fraternity, died of heatstroke.
 The case is currently under criminal investigation.

-Based on the pervasiveness and contrived nature of these and other brutal hazing acts among some Greek Letter Organizations, it is important for anti-hazing educators, colleges, universities, and fraternities and sororities, to engage this challenge in new and unique ways.
-Conventional methods of education and face to face meetings are no longer the most proactive ways to combat the risks associated with hazing.
+Based on the pervasiveness and contrived nature of these and other brutal hazing acts among some Greek Letter Organizations, it is important for anti-hazing educators, colleges, universities, fraternities, and sororities, to engage this challenge in new and unique ways.
+Conventional methods of education and face-to-face meetings are no longer the most proactive ways to combat the risks associated with hazing.
 In part two of my series on Greek Life and Social Media, let’s explore some of the digital education tools and strategies used to educate students about the dangers of hazing.

 HazingPrevention.org is a national leader in using social media to engage the higher education community on hazing.
 Their YouTube video titled “These Hands Don’t Haze” offers a compelling call to action, and their website provides numerous anti-hazing education resources.
 HazingPrevention.org is also active on Twitter serving as an education and information conduit for nearly 6000 engaged followers.